mrtazz/notifo.py/docs/index.rst

 Quickstart
 -----------
-simplenote.py is a simple wrapper around the simplenoteapp.com web service.
-It provides the Simplenote object, with a set of convenience methods to interact with the service.

 notifo.py is a python client for the notifo.com API.
 It supports subscribing users to a service and sending notifications and messages::